pablodecm/phd_thesis/src/102_chapter_2.md

 combination of all energy deposits in the detecting volumes can be used to produce realistic detector responses.

-The type of detector simulation is referred to as *full simulation*, or *fullsim* for short, and it is carried out for CMS generated events using a custom implementation of the geometry, properties and response of the different detectors as well as the magnetic
+Such type of detector simulation is referred to as *full simulation*, or *fullsim* for short, and it is carried out for CMS generated events using a custom implementation of the geometry, properties and response of the different detectors as well as the magnetic